yaskovdev/blog/source/_drafts/2024-12-05-can-we-write-complex-programs-in-push.md

 This demonstrates that Push is powerful enough to represent any computation, and by extension, any piece of software.

+<sup>*</sup> In practice, Turing-completeness is often not enough.
+For example, Push programs might become so slow and memory-intensive that they can't scale to the size of real-world programs.
+But one problem at a time.
-<sup>*</sup> Strictly speaking, a language itself cannot be Turing-complete.
+<sup>**</sup> Strictly speaking, a language itself cannot be Turing-complete.
 When we say "a language is Turing-complete," we actually mean that a computational system using the language to express programs is Turing-complete.